-Rabmer at the panel discussion "Will water be more valuable than oil soon?"
+Rabmer at the panel discussion "Water soon to be more valuable than oil?"

-Water could be more valuable than oil soon – at least in some regions of the world.
-Austria has sufficient reserves, but the regional availability and above all the consumption of hot water must be questioned critically, while there is no need to worry about the water rights.
-Ulrike Rabmer-Koller, CEO of the Rabmer Group, and Otto Roiss, Managing Director of the Bauer Group, under the direction of science journalist Martin Kugler (Universum Magazine, Die Presse), discussed the issue with university professor Jörg Krampe of the Vienna Technical University and Herbert Schlossnikl, Managing Director of the Vöslauer Mineralwasser GmbH.
-The panel agreed with IFWK (international forum for economic communication) founder Rudolf J. Melzer that technological innovations in water use and waste water treatment should be increasingly used in the future.
+Water could soon be more valuable than oil - at least in some regions of the world.
+In principle, Austria has sufficient reserves, but the regional availability and, above all, the consumption of hot water must be critically scrutinized, while there is no need to worry about securing water rights.
+These were some of the key findings of an expert discussion in Vienna hosted by the International Forum for Business Communication (IFWK): Ulrike Rabmer-Koller, CEO of the Rabmer Group, and Otto Roiss, Managing Director of the Bauer Group, discussed with Professor Jörg Krampe from Vienna University of Technology and the Managing Director of Vöslauer Mineralwasser GmbH, Herbert Schlossnikl, under the direction of science journalist Martin Kugler (Universum Magazin, Die Presse).
+The panel agreed with IFWK founder Rudolf J. Melzer that technological innovations in water utilization and wastewater treatment should be used more intensively in the future.

-Two billion people around the world have to live with drinking water which is polluted with faeces and therefore poses a massive health risk.
-In 2025, half of the world’s population will live in regions with “water stress”, i.e. acute water shortages.
-The main countries affected are within Africa, the Middle East, China and India.
-With these alarming figures, science editor Martin Kugler pointed out how privileged Austria still is in terms of water supply.
+Two billion people worldwide have to live with drinking water that is contaminated with faeces and therefore poses a massive health risk.
+Half of humanity will be living in regions with "water stress" by 2025 - in other words, with acute water shortages in some cases.
+Countries in Africa, the Middle East, China and India are the most affected.
+With these alarming figures, science editor Martin Kugler showed how privileged Austria (still) is in terms of water supply.

 Quality and distribution as a challenge

-The question itself as to whether water was a scarce commodity has already been a tough one on podium.
-“Water is definitely not scarce. – Especially in our country we have enough of it, and according to a study by ÖVGW and BMNT the expected consequences of climate change for the water cycle are manageable from today’s point of view for water management in Austria”, Professor Jörg Krampe, Head of the Institute for Water Quality and Resource Management at Vienna University of Technology, clarified.
+Opinions were divided on the podium when it came to the question of whether water was really in short supply.
+"Water is definitely not scarce. - We have enough of it in our country in particular, and according to a study by the ÖVGW and BMNT, the expected consequences of climate change for the water cycle are manageable for water management in Austria from today's perspective," clarified Professor Jörg Krampe, Head of the Institute for Water Quality and Resource Management at TU Wien.
 The quality is also excellent, as Austria can obtain 100% of its drinking water from groundwater reserves.

-People in this country actually use only 1% of the water available each year.
-Krampe said, however, that in other parts of the world there was a massive distribution and quality problem.
-The expert sees future microplastic contamination, organic trace substances caused by drugs in waste water and antibiotic resistance in water as major challenges in our latitudes.
+People in this country only actually use 1% of the water available each year.
+However, according to Krampe, there is a massive distribution and quality problem in other parts of the world.
+The expert sees microplastic pollution, organic trace substances from medicines in wastewater and antibiotic resistance in water as major challenges in our latitudes in the future.

-“There is enough water in this world,” confirmed Otto Roiss, Managing Director of the Bauer Group, which is active worldwide with sustainable irrigation technologies and waste-water management systems.
-According to Roiss, the challenge lies in having high quality water available at the right time and in the right place.
-“While many regions and Western and Northern Europe have a surplus of water, continental regions in Asia or the Middle East have far too little; and if they do, they have poor quality.
-Rivers and groundwater sources are over-exploited and often threatened by political conflict.
-In the Middle East, oil is indeed cheaper than water,” says Roiss, describing the different conditions.
-90% of the water is consumed in agriculture, partly with outdated methods such as flood irrigation, which consumes several times the actual demand.
-“With modern mechanical irrigation, 50% of the water can be saved – in some cases even more,” mentions Roiss.
+"There is enough water in this world," confirmed Otto Roiss, Managing Director of the Bauer Group, which is active worldwide with sustainable irrigation technology and systems for waste water management.
+The challenge lies in having water of the right quality available in the right place at the right time, according to Roiss.
+"While many regions and Western and Northern Europe have an abundance of water, continental regions in Asia or the Middle East have far too little of it, and when they do, it is of poor quality.
+Rivers and groundwater sources are being unbalanced by excessive extraction - and political conflicts often threaten resources.
+In the Middle East, oil is actually cheaper than water," says Roiss, describing the different conditions.
+90% of the water is used in agriculture, sometimes using outdated methods such as flood irrigation, which consume several times the actual demand.
+"With modern mechanical irrigation, 50% of the water can be saved - in some cases far more," emphasizes Roiss.

-Entrepreneur Ulrike Rabmer-Koller, CEO of the Rabmer Group, believes in a possible increase of water shortages in our latitudes as well.
-“The dry summers of recent years have severely affected agriculture in parts of Upper and Lower Austria which will lead to an increasing demand for irrigation capacity in the future.
-In addition, more and more water is consumed in urban areas.
-Water is already scarce in individual regions, and availability must be secured by making costly investments in piping systems,” she points out, and appeals for a conscious use of water as a resource and for countermeasures at a technical level: For example, by renovating existing water pipes on a large scale to counter water losses caused by leaks or by saving water and energy for hot water heating in private households when showering.
-The entrepreneur also pleads for more intensive consideration of two separate water cycles (drinking water and process water) and for the promotion of rainwater storage systems such as trenches in car park management.
+Entrepreneur Ulrike Rabmer-Koller, CEO of the Rabmer Group, does indeed see the risk of water shortages increasing in our latitudes.
+Climate change is also becoming a major challenge in Europe and the USA: "The dry summers of recent years have severely affected agriculture in parts of Upper and Lower Austria, for example, which will lead to an increased need for irrigation capacity in the future.
+In addition, more and more water is being used in urban areas.
+Water is already scarce in some regions, and availability must be secured through costly investments in piping systems," she points out the development and appeals for conscious use of water as a resource and for countermeasures to be taken at a technical level: for example, by renovating existing water pipes on a large scale to counteract water losses caused by leaks or by saving water and energy for hot water preparation in private households when showering.
+The entrepreneur also advocates thinking more intensively about two separate water circuits (drinking water and service water) and promoting storage systems for rainwater such as infiltration trenches in parking lot management.

-“No danger of sold out water in Austria”
+"No danger of selling off water in Austria"

-Agriculture uses most of the water – but consumers of mineral waters have the highest awareness regarding quality.
-The peak phase of export waters from other countries has come to an end, says Herbert Schlossnikl, Managing Director of the Vöslauer Mineralwasser GmbH, for his industry.
-He sees a clear trend towards glass bottles: “We reissued the returnable glass bottle a few years ago and are noticing a sharp increase in demand.
-Our second bottle is the PET, made out of 100% recycled material, which weighs significantly less and is, above all, unbreakable.
-According to recent studies, the PET bottle is even more environmentally friendly than the glass bottle”.
+Agriculture uses the most water - but consumers of mineral water have the highest quality awareness.
+The heyday of export water from other countries is over, states Herbert Schlossnikl, Managing Director of Vöslauer Mineralwasser GmbH, for his industry.
+And he sees a clear trend back towards glass bottles: "We relaunched the returnable glass bottle a few years ago and are seeing a sharp rise in demand.
+Our second line is the PET bottle made from 100% recycled material, which is significantly lighter and, above all, unbreakable.
+According to recent studies, this PET bottle is even more environmentally friendly than the glass bottle."

-Schlossnikl does not see the political danger of water being sold out in Austria.
-“The consensus on water rights, creates clear frameworks – also for mineral water extraction.
-The sources have to be protected, only as much water is allowed to be withdrawn as it is able to reproduce and the interests of other users must not be impaired.
+Schlossnikl does not see the political danger of water being sold off in Austria.
+"The water law consensus, which is a matter for the federal states, provides a clear framework - also for mineral water extraction.
+The springs must be protected, only as much water may be extracted as can be replenished, and the interests of other users must not be impaired."

 Such clear regulations do not exist in many regions of the world, for example in Central Africa and the Middle East, Otto Roiss noted critically.

-There was agreement among the panelists that awareness of the importance of healthy drinking water had risen.
-It would be less clear to the people that it would also be important to conserve resources all around drinking water as well.
-The production of meat or jeans is extremely water-intensive, said water expert Krampe from the TU Vienna.
+There was agreement among the panelists that awareness of the importance of healthy drinking water has increased.
+However, people are less aware that it is also important to conserve the resources around us.
+For example, the production of meat or jeans is extremely water-intensive, said water expert Krampe from the Vienna University of Technology.
 There are many ways to counteract this.

-The lively public discussion at the Ottakringer brewery was attended by many participants, among others: Lenzing director Waltraud Kaserer, chartered accountant Richard Kohlhauser, ORF business editor Katinka Nowotny, TU professor Helmut Kroiss, Esteé Lauder manager Marion Pelzel, Christine Perkonigg, Corporate Communication Manager of Bacher Systems EDV GmbH, ROMA marketing manager Roland Bürger, as well as IFWK founding members Peter Muzik, Walter Weihs and Klaus Schmid.
+Participants in the lively public discussion on the hop floor of the Ottakringer brewery included: Lenzing Director Waltraud Kaserer, chartered accountant Richard Kohlhauser, ORF business editor Katinka Nowotny, TU Professor Helmut Kroiss, Esteé Lauder Manager Marion Pelzel, Christine Perkonigg, Corporate Communication Manager of Bacher Systems EDV GmbH, ROMA Marketing Manager Roland Bürger, as well as IFWK founding members Peter Muzik, Walter Weihs and Klaus Schmid.

 Images and text provided by the International Forum for Business Communication.